owid/etl/docs/guides/private-import.md

 - Skip re-publishing to GitHub.
 - Disable data downloading options on Grapher.
 - Disable public access to the original file (snapshot).
-- Hide the dataset from our public catalog (accessible vua `owid-catalog-py`).
+- Hide the dataset from our public catalog (accessible via `owid-catalog-py`).

 In the following, we explain how to create private steps in the ETL pipeline and how to run them.